TN-js/BeforeYouEat/README.md

 # Before You Eat

-Before You Eat is a web application that allows users to log and track their meals by uploading pictures of their food.
-The app uses OpenAI's gpt-4o and gpt-4o-mini models to approximate the nutritional content of the meals and logs this information automatically.
+**Before You Eat** is a mobile-friendly web application that streamlines the process of logging and estimating nutritional content for your meals.
+With just a couple of taps, you can upload an image of your food—or type its name—and instantly receive approximate calorie, protein, carb, and fat values.
+Designed for simplicity, the app stores all data locally, making it effortlessly accessible without any account setup.

-## Features
+## Key Features

-- **Meal Logging**: Users can upload pictures of their meals or manually input nutritional information.
-- **Nutritional Analysis**: Before You Eat estimates calories, protein, carbs, and fat content from meal images.
-- **Automatic Logging**: Nutritional information is extracted and logged automatically.
-- **Dietary Goals**: Users can set and track dietary goals with progress bars.
-- **Meal Management**: Edit and organize logged meals into breakfast, lunch, dinner, and snacks.
+- **Instant Nutritional Estimates**: Upload or snap a photo of your meal, and the app automatically generates estimated macros (calories, fat, carbs, and protein) using OpenAI’s GPT-4o-mini model.

+- **Text-Based Meal Input**: Don’t have a photo?
+Simply type in a dish name and hit "Generate Macros."
+The app interprets your input—even if misspelled—and provides an estimated macro profile.

+- **Daily Goals Tracking**: Set custom macro goals for each day.
+The app visualizes your progress with intuitive bars, making it easy to see how close you are to meeting your targets.

+- **Flexible Meal Organization**: Easily categorize meals under breakfast, lunch, dinner, snacks, or even log exercises.
+Drag-and-drop entries between these categories for better organization.

+- **Local Data Storage**: All logs are saved in your browser’s local storage, providing instant access without any login.
+The storage system automatically removes older entries when space (approximately 5 MB) runs low, ensuring uninterrupted logging.

 ## How It Works

-1. **Upload or Capture Meal Photo**: Users can upload or take a picture of their meal.
+1. **Capture or Upload an Image**: Tap “Upload” or “Capture” and select your meal photo.
-2. **Nutritional Analysis**: The photo is sent to the gpt-4o or gpt-4o-mini model with a custom prompt.
+2. **Nutritional Analysis**: The photo is sent to the GPT-4o-mini model with a custom prompt.
 The model returns the estimated nutritional content in the format: `Name: [Name of dish] ,Cals: a, Protein: b [g], Carbs: c [g], Fat: d [g]`.
-3. **Data Extraction and Logging**: Nutritional values are extracted using a regular expression in the JavaScript script and logged in the app.
-4. **Manual Input**: Users can also manually input the macros for their meals.
+Alternatively, type a dish name and hit “Generate Macros” or manually input values and save.
+3. **Quick Logging**: The extracted nutritional values are automatically added to your daily log.

 ## Technologies and Frameworks

 - **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Python, Flask, Heroku, OpenAI's gpt-4o and gpt-4o-mini API
+- **Backend**: Python, Flask, Render, OpenAI's gpt-4o-mini API for image and text-based meal analysis

-## User Interaction

-- **Mobile-First Design**: Optimized for mobile users.
-- **Meal Logging**: Users can log meals via photo upload/capture or manual input.
-- **Meal Management**: Edit and drag-and-drop meals between breakfast, lunch, dinner, and snacks slots.
-- **Dietary Goals**: Set and track dietary goals with visual progress bars.
-- **Local Storage**: Logging data is stored locally using localStorage in JavaScript.
+- **Storage**: Browser local storage (no dedicated database or user accounts)

 ## Demo